Wondering how to cook a turkey? We’ve got you covered with these easy tips that result in a delicious roast turkey.

-Anyway, I was planning to write this post and then abandoned the idea and then she said, “I really need you to write that post.”
+I was planning to write this kind of post, but had abandoned the idea.
+And then she said, “I really need you to write that post.”

 So, here we are.

 I have cooked a turkey — or turkey breast — at the holidays for more than twenty-five years.
 Holy smokes.